ttoommxx/my_python_modules/README.md

 # my_python_modules
-Collection of mathematical (and not) modules for Python
+Collection of mathematical (and not) modules for Python.